Best Reusable Spill Control Supplies for Manufacturing and the Three Cs of Spill Control

 Control:

 While spill prevention is crucial, accidents still occur.
-That’s why it’s critically important to have a well-defined plan in place that allows workers to take immediate action to clean spills effectively when they happen.
+That’s why it’s just as important to have a well-defined plan in place that allows workers to take immediate action to clean spills effectively when they happen.

 Taking immediate action in response to a spill is crucial to minimize potential damage.
 The primary focus should be the safety of everyone in the vicinity.
 Additional hazards such as slippery surfaces or the presence of other hazardous substances should be identified.
 If necessary, secure the area and restrict access to prevent additional exposure.